beyond5nines/beyond5nines.github.io/_posts/look-ma-no-servers-part-01.md

 }
 ```

 The attachment block revealed two things.
-First, "DeleteOnTermination": false — Glue wasn't going to clean these up on instance termination, we'd be waiting on AWS's async reaper.
+First, "DeleteOnTermination": false — meaning the ENI lifecycle is managed asynchronously by the Glue service rather than tied directly to instance termination.
 Second, and more surprising: the ENI had been in in-use state for over an hour after the job completed. in-use should mean an active workload.
-It didn't.
+It didn't appear to.
 Glue was leaving ENIs attached to instances we couldn't see, for reasons we couldn't observe, long after the work was done.
 The flag told us cleanup would be async; the attach time told us how async.

 That explained the 50.
 What about the 8 in `available`?